 Ultrasound technology is a non-invasive procedure used to evaluate the abdominal organs, heart, eyes and reproductive organs.

-For many abdominal disorders, both ultrasound and X-rays are recommended for optimal evaluation.
-Radiographs show the size, shape and position of organs or the heart, but ultrasound allows our doctors to see inside the organs.
+For many pet abdominal disorders, both ultrasound and X-rays are recommended for optimal evaluation.
+Radiographs show the size, shape and position of organs or the heart, but ultrasound allows our veterinarians to see inside the organs.

-Using state-of-the-art equipment, our doctors trained in diagnostic ultrasound can make a rapid assessment of pets requiring medical or surgical care.
+Using state-of-the-art equipment, our veterinarians trained in diagnostic ultrasound can make a rapid assessment of pets requiring medical or surgical care.

 - Diagnose and Assess Heart Disease

 - Identify and Collect Pleural Effusion (Fluid in the Chest Cavity)

 - Identify and Collect Abdominal Effusion (Fluid in the Abdomen)

 - Identify Masses Within the Abdomen

 - Guide Fine Needle Aspirates of Organs or Masses

 - Diagnose Pyometra